lillypiri/KikisDeliveryService/README.md

 # 📻 🥨 🎃 Kiki's Delivery Service inspired game for Ludum Dare #42
 ### 🚧 This is a WIP.
-It was made at CampJS & still needs some things added in. 🚧
+It was made at CampJS & still needs some things added in/refactoring. 🚧

 Tools used: